 *AHCRN = 1.181 (Cumulative GPA) + 0.160 (Merit Based Admission Test) – 0.568 (Core Biology Repetitions)*

-Any student not meeting the admission criteria will have an opportunity to meet with the RN Program Director to develop an individual plan for remediation.
+Any student who did not not meet the admission criteria will have an opportunity to meet with the RN Program Director to develop an individual plan for remediation.

 Click here to see the merit based admission criteria* table.